Psychology, B.S. (Behrend)

 1

 Six credits of PSYCH courses listed in the Additional Courses category for the Science Option that the student does not apply under Additional Courses for the Science Option may be taken as Supporting Courses counting toward the Science Option.
-However, these credits may not count in both the Science Option and towards the Additional Courses or Supporting Courses and Related Areas Common Requirements for the Major.
+However, these credits may not count in both the Science Option and towards the Additional Courses or Supporting Courses and Related Areas in the Common Requirements for the Major.

 General Education